WebAssembly/interface-types/proposals/interface-types/CanonicalABI.md

 returns an `i32` which is a pointer in memory which is valid for the new desired size of bytes.
 This function will trap if memory allocation failed and the first pointer argument can be 0 to indicate that this is effectively a fresh call for allocated bytes.
+Unlike C's realloc, zero-length allocations need not have unique addresses, so a zero-length allocation may be passed in and also requested, but it's ok to return anything that's non-zero to indicate success.

 The `canonical_abi_free` function takes a pointer/size/alignment and informs the allocator that the memory is no longer needed.
+Note that like `realloc` this may be called with a zero-size, in which case the function can likely exit early.

 ## Handle Intrinsics